Canadian Outdoor Target Championships

 – Total purse (based on 16 teams) is $3200 – 1st – $1500, 2nd – $900, 3rd – $600.
 Cash prizes to be awarded at the time of the medals

 The Canadian Open is an individual elimination round, held on the last day of the Target Championships.
-All archers face off in their respective decisions, trying to avoid being eliminated, to be the last archer standing.
+All archers face off in their respective equipment and age categories, trying to avoid being eliminated, to be the last archer standing.